open/close all folders

 - Alias did this most famously with the season one finale, "Almost Thirty Years", in which The Man walks into the room where Sydney Bristow has been tortured.
 Sydney raises her head weakly and says "MOM?!"

-- A Thirty Rock episode in which Liz had a really bad day culminated with her boyfriend taking her to meet his "mother" on her deathbed.
+- A 30 Rock episode in which Liz had a really bad day culminated with her boyfriend taking her to meet his "mother" on her deathbed.
 After he left the room, his "mother" confessed to Liz (mistaking her for his ex-wife) that she was actually his grandmother and his "sister" was his real mother.
 Then she promptly died.

-- Claire on LOST: a throwaway line about her "daddy abandonment crap" in Season 1 is explained in Season 3 when her father turns out to be Christian Shephard, Jack's dad.
+- Claire on Lost: a throwaway line about her "daddy abandonment crap" in Season 1 is explained in Season 3 when her father turns out to be Christian Shephard, Jack's dad.

-- Narrowly averted on Battlestar Galactica when it was widely presumed that the missing Number 7 Cylon, Daniel, was Kara Thrace's missing father until Word Of God denied it.
+- Narrowly averted on Battlestar Galactica when it was widely presumed that the missing Number 7 Cylon, Daniel, was Kara Thrace's missing father until Word of God denied it.

 - 3rd Rock from the Sun, Dick Solomon's birth father is revealed to be The Big Giant Head played by William Shatner.
 Knowing this, fans realized Dick was previously married to his cousin Janet.
 Also note that they have no blood relation to Sally, Tommy, or Harry, even though they pretend to be siblings.